Labirintami/doc/docs/pager/api/pager_page_config.md

 title: page
 ---

-@short:
-optional, the index of the initial page set in the pager
+@short: optional, the index of the initial page set in the pager

-@default:
+@signature: page?: number;

-0
+@default: 0

-@type: number

 @example:
 const pager = new dhx.Pager("pager_container", {